-Sometimes,medical terms can seem to turn English into a whole another language entirely,and it becomes quite confusing until your Doctor takes some extra time to explain everything!
-So, if you have ever read “arthralgia” in your medical records and been confused, the first thing comes to mind is: “So do I have arthritis then?”
+Sometimes,medical terms can seem confusing and not seem like English at all.
+In fact they can seem like a whole other language entirely.
+So with that in mind it can become quite confusing until your Doctor takes his time to explain everything to you!
+So, if you have ever read “Arthralgia” in your medical records and been confused, the first thing comes to mind is: “So does this mean I have arthritis?”

 Thedifference between arthritis and arthralgia becomes even more elusive incertain websites.
 Some authors use both terms interchangeably, but they are not the same thing in the clinical language and medical texts.